ComPWA/pycompwa/doc/source/python-ui.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For Python users, it is recommended to first load the data into a common format via numpy or pandas and then construct :class:`.Event`s.
+For Python users, it is recommended to first load the data into a common format via numpy or pandas and then construct :class:`Event` classes.

 .. autoclass:: pycompwa.ui.Event
    :members: